Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-which implies that MFG$_{\mathrm T}$ is contractive for all $T$.
-However, the contractivity condition presented in Proposition \ref{prop:2} is not satisfied, since it reads as $\bar K + (\hat K - \bar K)/(1-\beta) > 1$; thus, corresponding (non-stationary and stationary) infinite-horizon MFG might not be contractive when we merely have that finite-horizon MFGs are contractive and Assumption \ref{assump:4} holds. \end{remark}
+which implies that MFG$_{\mathrm T}$ is contractive for all $T$ by Theorem \ref{thrm:main}.
+However, the contractivity condition presented in Theorem \ref{prop:2} is not satisfied, since it reads as $\bar K + (\hat K - \bar K)/(1-\beta) > 1$ in this configuration; thus, corresponding (non-stationary and stationary) infinite-horizon MFG might not be contractive when we merely have that finite-horizon MFGs are contractive and Assumption \ref{assump:4} holds. \end{remark}

+Assumption \ref{assump:4} essentially amounts to restricting the left Perron eigenvectors of the matrix $A_T$ to the case where each component is (eventually) exponentially decreasing.
+This will allow us to control the gap between infinite-horizon and finite-horizon MFE as $T \to \infty$.

-Before proceeding to the statement of the main result of this sub-section, we recall that $f(x) = O(g(x))$ if $|f(x)| \leq M |g(x)|$ for all $x \geq x_0$ for some $x_0$.
-Before proceeding, we want to point out that as a consequence of Assumption \ref{assump:1}, the cost function $c$ is bounded, say by $M$.
+Before proceeding to the statement of the main result of this subsection, we recall that $f(x) = O(g(x))$ if $|f(x)| \leq M |g(x)|$ for all $x \geq x_0$ for some $x_0$.
+We also want to point out that as a consequence of Assumption \ref{assump:1}, the cost function $c$ is bounded, say by $M$.
 It then follows that the cost function $C$ is also bounded by $M$.
-Accounting the perturbation caused by the regularizer $\Omega$, and abusing notation slightly, we will assume that all the state-action functions obtained under a MFE, both in finite-horizon and infinite-horizon cases are bounded by the constant $\frac{M}{1-\beta}$.
+Accounting the perturbation caused by the regularizer $\Omega$, and abusing the notation slightly, we will assume that all the $Q$-functions obtained under a MFE, both in finite-horizon and infinite-horizon cases are bounded by the constant $\frac{M}{1-\beta}$.